fwolfst/githug/README.md

  * mkdir "yourlevel"
  * cd "yourlevel"
- * git init
+ * hg init
- * some git stuff
+ * some hg stuff
- * **important** rename ".git" to ".hghug" so it does not get treated as a submodule
+ * **important** rename ".hg" to ".hghug" so it does not get treated as a submodule
  * cd "../"
- * git add "yourlevel"
+ * hg add "yourlevel"

-After doing this, your level should be able to copy the contents from that git repository and use those for your level.
+After doing this, your level should be able to copy the contents from that hg repository and use those for your level.
 You can see the "blame" level for an example of this.

 ## Testing Levels

 The easiest way to test a level is:

- * change into your git_hug repository
+ * change into your hg_hug repository
  * Run `hghug reset PATH_TO_YOUR_LEVEL
  * Solve the level
  * Run `hghug test PATH_TO_YOUR_LEVEL